underscoreio/essential-slick/src/pages/4-data_modelling.md

 - expand on our knowledge of modelling tables to introduce optional values and foreign keys; and
 - use custom types to avoid working with just low-level database values.

-To do this, we'll expand chat application schema to support more than just messages.
+To do this, we'll expand the chat application schema to support more than just messages.

 ## Application Structure